sofp/wp-output-log-file/readme.txt

 Plugin Name: WP Output Log File
 Contributors: sofplant
 Tags: log, developer,
+Tested up to: 4.7.3
 Donate link: https://www.sofplant.com/

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-You can manage the output log file, specify output directory and file name, download and delete files regardless of WP_DEBUG mode.
+This plugin can manage the output log file, specify output directory and file name, download and delete files regardless of WP_DEBUG mode.

 == Description ==

-You can manage the output log file regardless of WP_DEBUG mode, and specify output directory and file name, download and delete files.
+Control the output log file regardless of WP_DEBUG mode.
+Specify output directory and file name, download and delete files.

-You can specify the date format as the file name, you can split the log every day and every month.
+And specify the date format as the file name, you can split the log every day and every month.

 == Installation ==